doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 **-a**
 : indicates use AcousticBrainz to retrieve audio information rather than using Essentia to analyze audio files

+**-b**
+: indicates use Blissify to analyze audio information rather than using Essentia to analyze audio files

 **-d**
 : indicates install latest Beets development branch rather than the latest stable release (for testing purposes)

+**-e**
+: indicates use Essentia to analyze audio information

 **-o**
 : indicates overwrite any pre-existing configuration